In this blog post, I attempt to answer some commonly asked questions pertaining to flying in cold weather.

 DJI recommends a minimum battery temperature of 77 degrees F.

 Unless you are flying an Inspire 2 (which comes with self-heating batteries), you need to ensure that your drone batteries remain warm enough.
 Turning on the defroster in your car is a good way of doing so.
-The soon to be launched, DJI Mavic 2 E is the smallest drone that comes with self-heating batteries.
+The soon to be launched, DJI Mavic 2 Enterprise is the smallest drone that comes with self-heating batteries.

 Remember to have your battery voltage on the remote screen along with the rest of your flight telemetry – so that you can monitor any drops closely.
 Hovering around a bit will also help you warm up your connections.